fenago/machine-learning-essentials-module1/lab_guides/lab_5.md

 ![](./images/da/Aspose.Words.8e0affcc-ac68-4184-94d3-69ce9332cabb.409.png)

-Here, we observe that all the three variables have a negative correlation with our target variable “Score”.
+Here, we observe that all the three variables have a negative correlation with our target variable "Score".

 We also utilize the heat map to visualize the correlation between the continuous variables.